SofieThi/STH_spatial/README.md

 load("data/data_gym.rda") #OSM fitness center data without NAs and duplicates and flipped long lat coordinates + the parishes it is located in + additional found fitness centers

-load("data/data_sogn.rda") #number of fitness center in each parish and how many in the target group lives there
+load("data/data_sogn.rda") #number of fitness center in each parish and how many in the target group (women aged 20-39) lives there

-load("data/aarhus_mun.rda") #parishes in Aarhus municipality (for the boarders of the map)
+load("data/aarhus_mun.rda") #parishes ONLY in Aarhus municipality (for the parish boarders of the map)

-load("data/target_gym_parish.rda") #the number of target group per fitness center in the parish
+load("data/target_gym_parish.rda") #the number of target group (women aged 20-39) per fitness center in the parish

 ## Files to load (see "load" folder)